sanketcodersclub/spotify-clone-by-sanket/README.md

 Coding Raja internship task 2

 This spotify clone is for educational purpose
-Best in desktop mode [Here is Preview of project] - https://spotifyclonebysanket.netlify.app/
+Best viewed in desktop only [Here is Preview of project] - https://spotifyclonebysanket.netlify.app/

 Copyright Disclaimer: